adnanmasood/cs-435-spring-2025/llm-glossary.md

 ---

 ## N-gram
-**Definition**: An n-gram is a contiguous sequence of $n$ items (usually words) from a text.
+**Definition**: An n-gram is a contiguous sequence of \(n\) items (usually words) from a text.
 N-gram models were early methods of statistical language modeling before the advent of deep learning.

 ---